Phoenix, 85004, AZ,

 Discover the latest software purchases and digital transformation initiatives being undertaken by CIMA Law Group and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 20 CIMA Law Group employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that CIMA Law Group has purchased the following applications: 8am LawPay (formerly AffiniPay) for AP Automation in 2017, Google Workspace (Formerly Google G-Suite) for Collaboration in 2018, Clio Grow for Legal CRM in 2017 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that CIMA Law Group has purchased the following applications: 8am LawPay (formerly AffiniPay) for AP Automation in 2017, Clio Manage for Legal Practice Management in 2017, Google Workspace (Formerly Google G-Suite) for Collaboration in 2018 and the related IT decision-makers and key stakeholders.

 We have been analyzing CIMA Law Group revenues, which have grown to $2.0 million in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for CIMA Law Group intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.